 To better serve the business community, the government programs available have been translated in the following languages: Arabic, Farsi, Spanish, Somali, Tigrinya

 Federal Government Financial Support Programs

 The Canada Emergency Rent Subsidy (CERS) replaces the Canada Emergency Commercial Rent Assistance (CECRA) program and provides direct payments to qualifying renters without the participation of landlords.
 The program is in effect September 27, 2020 to June 2021.
-The CERS program includes a base subsidy and additional lockdown support for businesses and non-profits significantly affected by a public health order of a week or longer.
+The CERS program includes a base subsidy and additional lockdown support for eligible businesses, non-profit and charitable organizations who have been significantly affected by a public health order of a week or longer.